 INSURANCE COVERAGE AFTER A HIT AND RUN ACCIDENT

-If you are the victim of a hit and run accident, the first thing to do is to call the police.
+If you are the victim of a hit and run accident, the first thing to do is to call the police or MN State Patrol.
 If possible, stay at the scene until the police get there and cooperate in every way possible.
 Our attorneys had one client who chased after the hit and run driver and called the police on her cell phone while she was driving.
 It worked in that case and the police caught the driver that had tried to run, but this is obviously dangerous and not something we recommend.
-The best thing you can do is get the license plate number and give that to the police.
+The best thing you can do is get the license plate number and give that to the police. for more information about reporting a Minnesota crash, click here.

-If your car has collision coverage, your insurance company will pay for the vehicle damage.
-In addition, if you or someone in your car was injured in the crash, your insurance will pay for medical bills and lost wages pursuant to the No-Fault laws, plus potential other compensation – such as pain and suffering – through the Uninsured Motorist coverage that is part of every insurance policy in Minnesota.
+If your car has collision coverage, your auto insurance company will pay for the vehicle damage.
+Collision coverage is optional, so check your policy.
+However, No-Fault coverage is mandatory with every auto insurance policy in MN.
+If you or someone in your car was injured in the crash, your insurance will pay for medical bills and lost wages pursuant to the MN No-Fault laws.
+Plus there is potential other compensation – such as pain and suffering – through the Uninsured Motorist coverage that is part of every insurance policy in Minnesota.
 However, you do have to demonstrate that you tried to get the other driver’s license plate number or other information (for example tried to write down the license plate number and vehicle description), and cooperated with the responding police – otherwise your insurance company may try to deny your uninsured motorist claim.
-This is an uninsured vehicle insurance issue we deal with pretty frequently.
+This is an uninsured vehicle insurance issue our attorneys deal with pretty frequently.

 If you or a family member are injured in a hit and run car crash in MN, please call our office and speak with a lawyer for a free consultation.
 One of our car accident attorneys will explain your rights to you and go through the insurance coverage issues.
 If we take your case, we never charge anything unless we get compensation for you.